LLM-Forest: Ensemble Learning of LLMs with Graph-Augmented Prompts for Data Imputation: Appendix

-\para{Hyperparameter settings} We provide the experiments setting for \model~and baseline methods.
-For the GAIN, we used the hyperparameters recommended in the original study.
-For MissForest and MICE, we applied their default settings as provided in their PyPI packages.
-For the KNN approach, we selected k = 5 for NPHA and Gliomas datasets and k = 7 for the rest as we used in \model~ for fair comparison.
+\para{Hyperparameter settings.} We provide the experimental setting for \model~and baseline methods.
+For MICE, we applied the default settings as provided in the PyPI package.
+For the KNN approach, we selected k = 5 for Gliomas dataset, k = 7 for Daibetes, Cancer and NPHA datasets and k=10 for the rest, as the neighbors we used in \model~for fair comparison.
+For all other baselines, we adopt their original implementations and follow the hyperparameters recommended in their respective papers.

 In the experiments, we set the number of trees in the LLM forest as 3.
-The number of neighbors found for each entry (patient/respondent) is 5 for NPHA dataset and 7 for the rest.
 The threshold $\sigma$ for merging nodes on two bipartite graphs is set to 20 for all datasets.
 The jump steps for random walk on merged bipartite graphs are 2 in the experiments.
-The graph merging step is 1 for Gliomas dataset and 3 for the rest.
+The graph merging step is 1 for Gliomas and Wine dataset, 2 for Concrete, NPHA and Housing dataset, and 3 for the rest.

+\para{Evaluation metric.} We use two evaluation metrics to assess the imputation performance depending on the dataset type:

+For datasets primarily composed of \textbf{categorical features} including NPHA, Gliomas, Diabetes, Cancer and Credit-g, Imputation Accuracy (ACC) is computed based on exact matches between the imputed values and the ground truth.
+For those numerical features in the categorical datasets, we introduce a small tolerance to account for minor deviations, such as NPHA, Gliomas, and Diabetes, a tolerance of \(\pm 1\) is used for features like \textit{Age} and \textit{BMI}.
+On Credit-g dataset, for continuous feature \textit{credit amount}, accuracy is evaluated by matching the most significant digit.

+For datasets with predominantly \textbf{continuous features}, we compute the Mean Absolute Error (MAE) after performing min-max normalization.
+The MAE is then defined as:

+where \(x_i\) is the ground truth value, \(\hat{x}_i\) is the imputed value, and \(N\) is the total number of imputed entries.
+This ensures a fair comparison across features with different ranges.
+MAE is applied to Concrete, Yacht, Wine, and Housing datasets.